OSNEXUS/rgw-autotier/README.md

 ### PATTERN

-PATTERN can be any pattern that can be put to Lua string.find() and must exclude semicolons (;) as that is used as the line delimiter
+PATTERN can be any pattern that can be put to Lua string.find() and must exclude semicolons (;) as that is used as the line delimiter.
+This is used to match to the object name

 ### OPERATOR